vitar/hcf/src/100-theory/120-pyramid.md

 - Weakness in **Level 4** means inappropriate or outdated practices are being applied.
 - Weakness in **Level 5** shows that the system can’t yet learn or evolve on its own.

-The Pyramid helps shift conversations from *“What framework should we use?”* to *“Which layer of cooperation needs attention first?”*
+The Pyramid reframes improvement discussions from *‘Which framework should we adopt?’* to *‘Which layer of cooperation must be stabilized first?’* — the essence of the Level Rule.